mkhan45/swat/report/main.typ

 cases.
 If it is already on top, we continue, otherwise we must fetch it from our locals.

 == Closures

+Closures are garbage collected.
+There are some considerations to make about adjoint Sax, since all closures are currently unrestricted.
+GC references can not be stored on the heap, so linear data cannot reference unrestricted closures, but we can still store heap references in the GC.
+This aligns with adjoint Sax's mode preorder restriction.

 #lorem(40)